Last Updated: March 25, 2025

 Personal Life

 He married his girlfriend Michelle on May 28, 2011, and their daughter Coral Love Velasquez was born on May 6, 2009.
 Their son was born in 2018.
 Velasquez speaks English and Spanish fluently.
-He has been a guest star on Spanish-language television networks as Telemundo and Univision.
+He has been a guest star on Spanish-language television networks such as Telemundo and Univision.
 He also appeared as a featured guest on "Lopez Tonight."
 Velasquez also appeared in the music video "Te Siento" for Wisin & Yandel.

 In the early days of his professional fighting career, Cain trained at a facility in California far from his home.
-He worked as a bouncer at a club near his training center and frequently slept in his car rather than making the long drive back to Yuma, Arizona each night.
+He worked as a bouncer at a club near his training center and frequently slept in his car rather than making the long drive back to Yuma, Arizona, each night.
 He told his mom he was staying with a friend.

-Velasquez enters the ring to the song "Los Mandados," which tells the story of a Mexican immigrant who tried to cross the border into the U.S. His father Efrain made six trips trying to get into the U.S. and was deported all six times.
-On Efrain's seventh trip to the U.S., he met his future wife Isabel.
+Velasquez enters the ring to the song "Los Mandados," which tells the story of a Mexican immigrant who tried to cross the border into the U.S. His father, Efrain, made six trips trying to get into the U.S. and was deported all six times.
+On Efrain's seventh trip to the U.S., he met his future wife, Isabel.

 Velasquez has a "Brown Pride" tattoo on his chest as a display of Mexican pride and a reminder of the hardships his parents went through.

-Velasquez originally wanted to be a boxer but his family was too poor for gloves and lessons.
+Velasquez originally wanted to be a boxer, but his family was too poor for gloves and lessons.
 Wrestling was cheaper and easier to get involved with.

 Earnings